pr2database/pr2-website/content/eukref/pipeline_overview.md

 usearch -cluster_smallmem current_DB.sorted.fasta -id 0.97 -centroids current_DB.clustered.fasta -uc current_DB.clusters.uc -notrunclabels
 ```

-**7b)** Align using MAFFT.
+###### 7b - Align using MAFFT
 If there is not a specific reason to use a different approach to use the default mafft algorithm.
 See instructions below for alignments with groups known to be difficult.

 ```
 mafft --reorder --auto current_DB.clustered.fasta > current_DB_aligned.fasta